Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it figuratively means to make a lot of noise or create excitement, typically through celebration or protest.
 "Raise" and "roof" here don't refer to physical actions but rather a figurative sense of causing an uproar or commotion.
-The phrase's meaning cannot be deduced from the individual words.
+The idiom's meaning cannot be deduced from the individual words.

 Origin: